Skip to Content

 Plants take up essential nutrients like potassium and phosphorous through diffusion, which requires water.

 Waiting between watering schedules is essential as it promotes deep and fibrous root systems.
-However, when the soil is dry for prolonged periods, the plant’s roots also begin to suffer.
+However, the plant’s roots also suffer when the soil is dry for prolonged periods.

 For this reason, it is essential to water snake plants when the soil dries up.
-You can feel if the soil is dried up by feeling it with your fingers.
+Feel if the soil is dried up by feeling it with your fingers.

 If there is no moisture content about two to three inches deep in the soil, it is time to water the plant.
 Also, resist watering the plant if there is still some moisture in the soil, leading to overwatering.